 Apricots, like plums and peaches, belong to the Prunus genus; however, they are a different species, Prunus armeniaca.
 If you are interested in plum-apricot crosses that are more plum-like, please see my post on Plums for Northern Climates.
 Here, I will list apricots only as Apriums®, which are plum-apricot crosses that are more apricot-like and are better suited to warm climates, usually zone 7 and higher.
 Apricots are native to China (near the Russian border) and were cultivated there for thousands of years.
 Apricots likely arrived in the United States via the East and West coasts, and they are now mostly cultivated commercially in California.
 There are a few varieties that are hardy to zones 3 and 4, but most grow best in zones 5-9.

 We have not had the best luck growing apricots in Central Wisconsin (zone 4), perhaps partly because Apricots do not like wet feet or humid conditions, and are prone to fungal diseases, and most of our land is wet, consisting of two ponds and a marsh.
 We have tried two varieties, Goldcot and Moorpark, and neither survived more than a year.
-We also struggled to establish peach trees, but now have three different varieties that have survived two years or more and have even harvested a few peaches.
+We also struggled to establish peach trees, but now have three varieties that have survived two years or more and have even harvested a few peaches.
 To be fair to the apricots, one was purchased from a company that did not ship at the correct time, and in general, I found their other trees to be weak and unlikely to thrive.
-I do plan to try new varieties of Apricots to see if we have better luck and also plan to plant them on the only hill we have on our land, which should provide better drainage.
+I do plan to try new varieties of Apricots to see if we have better luck, and also plan to plant them on the only hill we have on our land, which should provide better drainage.

 References and Resources